jdjakub/papers/prog-2022/prog22-manuscript.md

   \caption{A speculative sketch of one 2-dimensional slice of the space of possible systems.\label{fig:tech-dims-diagram}}
 \end{figure}

+# Related work

+While we do have new ideas to propose, part of our contribution is integrating a wide range of *existing* concepts under a common umbrella.
+This work is spread out across different domains, but each part connects to programming systems or focuses on a specific characteristic they may have.

+\paragraph{From languages to systems.}
-Our "system" concept is mostly technical in scope, with occasional excursions as in "Adoptability" (Section\ \ref{adoptability}).
-This contrasts with the more socio-political focus found in Tchernavskij \cite{TcherDiss}.
+Our approach lies between narrow focus on programming languages and broad focus on programming as a socio-political and cultural subject.
+Our concept of a programming system is technical in scope, although we acknowledge the technical side often has important social implications as in the case of the "Adoptability" dimension (Section\ \ref{adoptability}).
+This contrasts with the more socio-political focus found in Tchernavskij \cite{TcherDiss} or in software studies \cite{SwStudies}.
 It overlaps with Kell's conceptualization of UNIX, Smalltalk, and Operating Systems generally\ \cite{KellOS}, and we have ensured that UNIX has a place in our framework.

-## Industry and research interest in programming systems
+The distinction between more narrow _programming languages_ and broader _programming systems_ is more subtle.
+Richard Gabriel noted an invisible paradigm shift \cite{PLrev} from the study of systems to the study of languages in computer science.
+This observation informs our distinction here.
+One consequence of the change is that a *language* is often formally specified apart from any specific implementations, while *systems* resist formal specification and are often *defined by* an implementation.
+We recognize programming language implementations as a *small region* of the space of possible systems (Figure\ \ref{fig:tech-dims-diagram}).
+Hence we refer to the *interactive programming system* aspects of languages, such as text editing and command-line workflow.

+\paragraph{Programming systems research}
-There is renewed interest in programming systems in both industry and research.
-In industry we see:
+There is renewed interest in programming systems in both industry and research, but the holistic programming systems view is more often adopted in work on non-traditional programming tools:

-- Computational notebooks such as Jupyter^[https://jupyter.org/] that make data analysis more amenable to scientists by combining code snippets and their numerical or graphical output in a convenient document format.
+- Computational notebooks such as Jupyter simplify data analysis by combining code snippets with text and visual output.
+They are backed by stateful "kernels" and used interactively.
-- “Low code” end-user programming systems that present a simplified GUI for developing applications.
-One example is Coda,^[https://coda.io/welcome] which combines tables, formulas, and scripts to enable non-technical people to build “applications as a document”.
+- "Low code" end-user programming systems allow application development (mostly) through a GUI.
+One example is Coda \cite{CodaWeb}, which combines tables, formulas, and scripts to enable non-technical people to build "applications as documents".
-- Specialized programming systems that augment a specific domain.
-For example Dark, which creates cloud API services with a “holistic” programming experience including a language and direct manipulation editor with near-instantaneous building and deployment.
+- Domain-specific programming systems such as Dark, which creates cloud API services with a "holistic" programming experience including a language and direct manipulation editor with near-instantaneous building and deployment.
 - Even for general purpose programming with conventional tools, systems like Replit have demonstrated the benefits of integrating all needed languages, tools, and user interfaces into a seamless experience available from a browser with no setup.

-In research, there are an increasing number of explorations of the possibilities of full programming systems:
+Research that follows the programming system perspective can be found in a number of research venues.
+Those include human-computer interaction conferences such as [UIST](https://uist.acm.org/) (ACM Symposium on User Interface Software and Technology) and [VL/HCC](https://conferences.computer.org/VLHCC/) (IEEE Symposium on Visual Languages and Human-Centric Computing).
+However, work in those often emphasizes the user experience over technical description.
+Programming systems are often presented in workshops such as [LIVE](https://liveprog.org/) and [PX](https://2021.programming-conference.org/home/px-2021) (Programming eXperience).
+However, work in those venues often presents individual perspectives.

-- Subtext \cite{Subtext}, which combines code with its live execution in a single editable representation.
-- Sketch-n-sketch \cite{SnS}, which can synthesize code by direct manipulation of its outputs.
-- Hazel \cite{Hazel}, a live functional programming environment featuring typed holes which enable execution of incomplete or type-erroneous programs.
+Concrete examples of interesting programming systems appear throughout the paper.
+Recent systems that motivated some of our technical dimensions include Subtext \cite{Subtext}, which combines code with its live execution in a single editable representation; Sketch-n-sketch \cite{SnS}, which can synthesize code by direct manipulation of its outputs; Hazel \cite{Hazel}, a live functional programming environment featuring typed holes which enable execution of incomplete or type-erroneous programs; and Webstrates \cite{Webstrates}, a programming system that extends web technology with real-time sharing of state.

-Several research venues investigate programming systems:

-- [UIST](https://uist.acm.org/) (ACM Symposium on User Interface Software and Technology)
-- [VL/HCC](https://conferences.computer.org/VLHCC/) (IEEE Symposium on Visual Languages and Human-Centric Computing)
-- The [LIVE programming](https://liveprog.org/) workshop at SPLASH
-- The [PX](https://2021.programming-conference.org/home/px-2021) (Programming eXperience) workshop at $\langle$Programming$\rangle$

-## Characteristics already identified elsewhere
+\paragraph{Already known characteristics.}
 There are several existing projects identifying characteristics of programming systems.
-Some of these revolve around a single one, such as levels of liveness \cite{Liveness}, or plurality and communicativity \cite{KellComm}.
-Others propose, as we do here, an entire collection:

-- *Memory\ Models of\ Programming\ Languages*\ \cite{MemMod} identifies the "everything is an X" metaphors underlying many programming languages.
-- The *Design\ Principles of\ Smalltalk*\ \cite{STdesign} documents the philosophical goals and dicta used in the design of Smalltalk.
-- The "Gang of Four" *Design Patterns*\ \cite{DesPats} names and catalogues specific tactics within the *codebases* of software systems.
-- The *Cognitive\ Dimensions of\ Notation*\ \cite{CogDims} introduces a common vocabulary for software's *notational surface* and shows how they trade off and affect the performance of certain types of tasks.
+Some revolve around a single one, such as levels of liveness \cite{Liveness}, or plurality and communicativity \cite{KellComm}.
+Others propose an entire collection. *Memory Models of Programming Languages*\ \cite{MemMod} identifies the "everything is an X" metaphors underlying many programming languages; the *Design Principles of Smalltalk*\ \cite{STdesign} documents the philosophical goals and dicta used in the design of Smalltalk; the "Gang of Four" *Design Patterns*\ \cite{DesPats} catalogues specific implementation tactics; and the *Cognitive Dimensions of Notation*\ \cite{CogDims} introduces a common vocabulary for software's *notational surface* and identify their trade-offs.

-Of these sources, the latter two bear the most obvious influence on our proposal.
-Our framework of "technical dimensions" continues the approach of the Cognitive Dimensions to the "rest" of a system beyond its notation.
+The latter two directly influence our proposal.
+Technical dimensions extends the approach of  Cognitive Dimensions to the "rest" of a system beyond its notation.
 Our individual dimensions naturally fall under larger *clusters* that we present in a regular format, similar to the presentation of the classic Design Patterns.
-As for characteristics identified by others, part of our contribution is to integrate them under a common umbrella: liveness, pluralism, and uniformity metaphors ("everything is an X") are incorporated as dimensions already identified by the related work.
+As for characteristics identified by others, part of our contribution is to integrate them under a common umbrella: liveness, pluralism, and uniformity metaphors ("everything is an X") that have already been identified by others become dimensions in our framework.

+\paragraph{Methodology.}
 We follow the attitude of *Evaluating Programming Systems*\ \cite{EvProgSys} in distinguishing our work from HCI methods and empirical evaluation.
 We are generally concerned with characteristics that are not obviously amenable to statistical analysis (e.g. mining software repositories) or experimental methods like controlled user studies, so numerical quantities are generally not featured.

 Similar development seems to be taking place in HCI research focused on user interfaces.
-The UIST guidelines^[https://uist.acm.org/uist2021/author-guide.html] instruct authors to evaluate system contributions holistically, and the community has developed heuristics for such evaluation, such as *Evaluating User Interface Systems Research*\ \cite{EvUISR}.
+The UIST guidelines \cite{UISTAuthor} instruct authors to evaluate system contributions holistically, and the community has developed heuristics for such evaluation, such as *Evaluating User Interface Systems Research*\ \cite{EvUISR}.
 Our set of dimensions offers similar heuristics for identifying interesting aspects of programming systems, though they focus more on underlying technical properties than the surface interface.

 Finally, we believe that the aforementioned paradigm shift from programming systems to programming languages has hidden many ideas about programming that are worthwhile recovering and developing further \cite{ComplementaryBasic}.
 Thus our approach is related to the idea of _complementary science_ developed by Chang\ \cite{Chang} in the context of history and philosophy of science.
 Chang argues that even in disciplines like physics, superseded or falsified theories may still contain interesting ideas worth documenting.
 In the field of programming, where past systems are discarded for many reasons besides empirical failure, Chang's _complementary science_ approach seems particularly suitable.

-## What we are trying to achieve
+\paragraph{Programming systems deserve a theory too!}
 In short, while there is a theory for programming languages, programming *systems* deserve a theory too.
 It should apply from the small scale of language implementations to the vast scale of operating systems.
 It should be possible to analyse the common and unique features of different systems, to reveal new possibilities, and to build on past work in an effective manner.
 In Kuhnian terms, it should enable a body of "normal science": filling in the map of the space of possible systems (Figure \ref{fig:tech-dims-diagram}), thereby forming a knowledge repository for future designers.

 # Programming systems

 \note{JE there is a lot of historical narrative in this section that may not be strictly necessary}

+x

+x

+TBD: DEFINE system here?

+x

+REUSE: The programming systems that shape our framework come from a few recognisable clusters:

+- "Platforms" supporting arbitrary software ecosystems: UNIX, Lisp, Smalltalk, the Web
+- "Applications" targeted to a specific domain: spreadsheets
+- Mixed aspects of platform and application: HyperCard, Boxer, Flash, and programming language workflows

+x

+x

+x

 We intentionally use the term _programming system_ to refer to a broad range of systems which are programmable to a varying degree.
 This section highlights a number of example families of programming systems, following a roughly chronological order.
 This serves three purposes.
 First, looking at a number of examples from the past helps build an intuitive understanding of what we mean by a programming system.
 Second, it allows us to introduce example systems that we will use in the next section to illustrate the individual technical dimensions.
 Third, studying the difference between systems in individual families is one way of identifying and motivating interesting technical dimensions.